QYanwei/LongReadsQC/README.md

 # LongReadsQC
-Quality control tool for long-read sequencing data
+Quality control tool for long-read sequencing data.

+LongReadsQC can parse FASTA or FASTQ files, statistics, then generate a length and quality analysis json file.
+This json files can be used for further analysis, as well as graphs and batch visulization for presentation.

 Input sequencing files type:
 ---